 - Molecular and Behavioural Neuropharmacology

-It involves the study of molecular mechanisms of common cardiovascular diseases including heart attack, stroke, heart failure, and high blood pressure then translates these discoveries into new clinical strategies for diagnosis and therapy.
-As an emerging discipline, it has changed our conceptual thinking of cardiovascular development, disease etiology, and pathophysiology.
+Molecular cardiology including heart attack, stroke, heart failure, and high blood pressure then translates these discoveries into new clinical strategies for diagnosis and therapy.
+As an emerging discipline, it involves the study of molecular mechanisms of common cardiovascular diseases has changed our conceptual thinking of cardiovascular development, disease etiology, and pathophysiology.

 Cardiologists, cardiac imaging specialists, cardio-oncologists and oncologists are welcome to submit their research providing understanding on how nuclear cardiac imaging may be used in the diagnosis, prevention and management of cardiovascular implications of cancer therapy.